kingbode/Covid-19-Data-Science-using-Python/README.md

 and this is to learn how to scrape data from Internet and to get quicker information insight and may be will be used later for data analytics.

-1- now successfully achieved pulling infomration about Country , Recorded cases , Reported Death cases , Recovered cases 2- these data was under div Tags in the html source
+1- now successfully achieved pulling infomration about Country , Recorded cases , Reported Death cases , Recovered cases and Active cases.
+2- these data was under div Tags in the html source.
-3- saving these data to JSON file
+3- saving these data to JSON file.

 =====================================
 v2.2: